Date of Award

 This problem will be approached in multiple steps.
 Initial models will consider simplified problem spaces, such as individual frequencies and less descriptive training sets.
 Through development, this will be refined and extended.
 Where required, simplifications will be kept managing the scope of the problem to allow for a demonstration of the technology to be made at all.
 Discussion of what is the root cause of the issue navigated will be presented when this occurs.
 Results will then be shown to demonstrate the performance of the network created as compared to the classical approach to this problem, time difference of arrival.

 This paper will demonstrate the performance of a neural network as applied to the problem of acoustic localization.
 The network developed can accurately localize an acoustic sound source to the same order of magnitude of accuracy and execution time as the current approaches to the problem.
 However, the network also showed a lacking in some areas of robustness due to training factors not considered, hampering the full potential.

 Scholarly Commons Citation

 Cronin, Stephen, "Application of Neural Networks to Acoustic Localization" (2017).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 324.